christopherkeim/rust-cli-template/README.md

 # Quickstart 🦀 🚀 ✨

-This repository is a GitHub Template that you can use to create a new repository for Rust-based command-line applications It comes pre-configured to use `cargo 1.76.0` with automated setup for `Ubuntu 20.04/22.04`.
+This repository is a GitHub Template that you can use to create a new repository for Rust-based command-line applications.
+It comes pre-configured to use `cargo 1.76.0` with automated setup for `Ubuntu 20.04/22.04`.

 To get started, you can: